mayankpant7/PWA/README.md

 ## Step by Step guide to create a PWA

 Steps Involved :
+* Add your displaying content in index.html inside main tag .
 * Create your website using HTML, CSS, JavaScript.
 * Add [manifest.json](manifest.json) file and add a link to it in [index.html](index.html) .
 * Add [serviceWorker.js](serviceWorker.js) file and link it in the [app.js](app.js) file as shown in the code.